whitebox-labs/whitebox-docs/tentacle/t2-mkII/README.md

 ![Whitebox Logo](_media/whitebox_logo.png)

 ## What's the Whitebox T2 MkII?
 An Arduino shield to host and individually isolate up to 5 EZO devices from [Atlas Scientific](https://www.atlas-scientific.com) to measure PH, Dissolved Oxygen, Electric Conductivity (E.C.) and Oxidation-Reduction Potential (ORP), RTD (Temperature) and many more.
+See [Compatibility](compatibility.md) all all compatible devices.

 * 2 fully isolated channels for _Atlas Scientific EZO Circuits_
 * 1 non-isolated channel for _Atlas Scientific EZO Circuits_